OpenMDAO/OpenMDAO-Framework/docs/dev-guide/issues.rst

 ----------------
 Whenever you're going to do development on the OpenMDAO code base, there should be an issue related to that work.
 The issue could be related to a software requirement, or a bug that was found, or an enhancement that has been requested.
-There are a number of issues which have already been created for the project, but you can also create a new issue yourself.
+A number of issues have already been created for the project, but you can also create a new issue yourself.

 To create a GitHub issue, follow these steps: